 This blueberry lemonade is a brightly colored and subtly flavored twist on classic lemonade.
 It's easy to make and bound to be the star of your summer drinks table.

-We’ve become pretty big fans of homemade lemonade this year.
-Not that we weren’t before, but we seem to have made more this year.
-Watermelon lemonade is still a favorite, but this blueberry version is right up there in the prettiness stakes.
+We've become pretty big fans of homemade lemonade this year.
+Not that we weren't before, but we seem to have made more this year.
+Watermelon lemonade is still a favorite, and we love the freshness of mint lemonade, but this blueberry version is right up there in the prettiness stakes.

 I mean, isn't that beautiful color just wonderful?